Ja4Dev/No-Deal/README.md

 ## How I did it?
 <p>I based my project on the "Building a 3D Game with LibGDX" book by Sebastian Di Giussepe, but I needed to make some changes to make that works in this LibGDX version, like use the Y axis to the gravity instead of the Z axis, and some other changes to make fix the errors and complete the book tutorial, like making my own HUD system instead of the described on the book.</p>

+## What I couldn't do
+Between the things that I couldn't add to the projects are:
+  - The networking.
+  - The directional sound.
+  - The player's model.
+  - The timer.
+  - The scoreboard.
+  - The skyboxes.
+  - The raycasting shoots decals.
+  - The settings options saving.
+  - The team selection menues.
+  - The gun dropping and picking system.

 ## Want to help me?
 You can give the project a star, or simply share this to anyone you know is working on a Java 3D Game Project.